apache/tvm-rfcs/rfcs/0009_Unified_Static_Memory_Planning.md

 Yes, there is.

 For A1, the inter-(fused) operator tensors are visible in the "main" relay function.
-Thus, there exists currently a Relay level pass known as "GraphPlanMemory" that works on the Relay IR to share the space used by tensors which are not live simultaneously and are visible between (fused) operators .
+There exists currently a Relay level pass known as "GraphPlanMemory" that works on the Relay IR to share the space used by tensors which are not live simultaneously and are visible between (fused) operators .
 Currently, the said pass will use Shared Memory Buffer Object memory planning scheme (See https://blog.tensorflow.org/2020/10/optimizing-tensorflow-lite-runtime.html) to perform the planning.

 For A2, the operators are lowered to TIR PrimFuncs.
 There exist a pass called StorageRewrite that more or less does the same thing as "GraphPlanMemory" but on TIR for the tensors visible within (fused) operators and are not live simultaneously.